 When you compare that to what a pair of jeans can do for you, it seems like an obvious choice, doesn’t it?

-Do you believe in spending money on experiences rather than things?
-Discuss your opinion in the comments!
+Do you believe in spending money on experiences (like traveling the world) rather than things?
+Share your opinion in the comments!